Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Context of the Scripture

 Paul was teaching about sexual immorality when he made that statement.
-He was also responding to the Corinthians' popular belief that they could engage in immoral practices if they wanted to do so.
+He was also responding to the Corinthians' popular belief that they could engage in immoral practices if they wanted to.

 Permissible means that which is allowed, approved and authorized.
 Permitted behavior is that which is within the bounds of morality and of the law.
 It is morally permitted to act in any way that does not bring harm to yourself or others.
 Permission is the first step to consider when you want to do something.
 Make sure what you do is permitted and not forbidden by God and the law of the land in which you live.